Chronic kidney disease Stage 3

 Treatment for CKD stage 3 is aimed at slowing down the rate of progression and managing the health issues caused by declining kidney function.

 There are drugs that are effective at reducing further kidney damage and slowing down the progression of CKD.
-Your doctor will be able to discuss these with you.
+Your healthcare team will be able to discuss these with you. will be able to discuss these with you.
 Other treatments and changes in diet may also be required for possible health issues that may arise due to CKD, such as anaemia or high salt levels.
-However, there is no requirement for dialysis during stage 3 CKD.

 Illustration of a Doctor Explaining Causes for Chronic Kidney Disease